 Do I Need a Mentor as a Consultant?

 Many professionals today have turned to mentoring relationships for guidance and support.
-In the past, apprenticeships were once the norm in the business and professional world but they are now a practice relegated to specific industries.
+Apprenticeships were once the norm in the business and professional world, but they are now a practice relegated to specific industries.

-Internships, which have largely taken their place, are designed for the purpose of exposing an aspiring professional to their chosen industry.
+Internships, which have largely replaced them, are designed to expose an aspiring professional to their chosen industry.
 Yet internships often lack the aspects of personal connection and tutelage so important to an apprentice relationship.
-Connecting with someone in a mentoring relationship, particularly in a field like independent consulting, can result in valuable benefits for both the mentee and mentor.
+Connecting with someone in a mentoring relationship, particularly in a field like independent consulting, can result in valuable benefits for both the mentee and the mentor.

 What Are the Benefits of Having a Mentor?